apostrophecms/docs/docs/major-changes.md

 Command line tasks also use the new module names.
 For example, **the `apostrophe-users:add` task is now `@apostrophecms/user:add`**.

+## Tags

+In A2, every document has a `tags` field.
+In A3, this field no longer exists.

+Your pieces that benefit from the idea of "tagging" should have a relationship (formerly known as a join) to a piece type that you add to your project for that purpose.
+For instance, A3 ships with "image-tag" and "file-tag" piece types.
+Image and file pieces specifically have a relationship with these types.
+Other documents do not.

 ## Areas & Pages

 ### Page types are always modules